mariellems/mariellemeira/README.md

 ### Hi all! 👋
-I'm Marielle, 29 years old and Davi's mom.
+I'm Marielle!
 Senior Quality Analyst with more 7 years of experience.
 - 👩🏼‍💻 I’m currently working on Quality Assurance at Itaú Unibanco.
 - 📔 Passionate for read books, learn new things and technologies.